SouchetJulie/TDD-Discovery/00-Setup/windaube.md

 You can now close this terminal window. :wave:

 ## Code Editor
-If you have a favorite code editor that you are accostumated to used, perfect.
+If you have a favorite code editor that you are accustomed to use, perfect.
 You just need to make sure it's connected to Ubuntu.
 You are probably going to go through the documentation for that.
 You can Google `Connect [your code editor name] to Ubuntu on Windows` to find some helpful links.

-If you don't, no worries : we'll install **[Visual Studio Code](https://code.visualstudio.com)**.
+If you don't have a favorite code editor, no worries : you'll make good friend with **[Visual Studio Code](https://code.visualstudio.com)**.

 ### Installation